Frenotomy Aftercare Instructions (6 Weeks)

 Do not worry if there is minor bleeding when you do stretches.
 You may notice a dark or black-ish stool after the procedure due to the tiny bit of blood that is swallowed after the procedure.

-A follow up appointment is recommended in 1 week to ensure the wound is healing properly.
+A follow up wound check is recommended in 1 week to ensure the wound is healing properly.
+Please click here for instructions on how to take a proper video.

 Please feel free to contact Dr. Schecter with questions or concerns.